alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2022-03-27-using-act-to-run-github-workflows-locally.md

 tags: github-actions act
 ---

 I recently started using GitHub Actions as a CI/CD platform, and quickly found I wanted a way to run my CI builds locally.
-This post shows how I did it using an open source project [nektos/act](https://github.com/nektos/act).
+This post documents my, as yet, unsuccessful attempt to use the open source project [nektos/act](https://github.com/nektos/act).
+I have given up at this point, since Reusable Workflows are [not supported](https://github.com/nektos/act/issues/826).

 - ToC
 {:toc}